 (a) Up to five percent for school districts, early learning hubs, or post-secondary institutions of education; or

-(b) Up to fifteen percent for Tribes, Community-Based Organizations, Culturally Specific organizations, or providers of early learning services.
+(b) Up to fifteen percent for Tribes, Community-Based Organizations, Culturally Specific organizations, or providers of early learning services; or

+(c) For Tribes, up to fifteen percent or the Tribe’s federally recognized indirect rate, as provided in the grant agreement.

-(c) Administrative costs for partnerships or consortiums will be allowed based on the lead entity’s organization type.
+(d) Administrative costs for partnerships or consortiums will be allowed based on the lead entity’s organization type.

 Statutory/Other Authority: ORS 329.843